microsoft/FluidFramework/docs/docs/dataobject-aqueduct.md

 ## The @fluidframework/aqueduct package

-The Aqueduct is a library designed to provide a thin layer over the existing Fluid Framework interfaces that allows developers to get started quickly with Fluid development.
+The Aqueduct library provides a thin layer over the core Fluid Framework interfaces that is designed to help developers get started quickly with Fluid development.

-You don't have to use the Aqueduct.
+You don't have to use the Aqueduct library.
 It is an example of an abstraction layer built on top of the base Fluid Framework with a focus on making Fluid development easier, and as such you can choose to use Fluid without it.

 Having said that, if you're new to Fluid, we think you'll be more effective with it than without it.